Pesticide Disposal and Household Hazardous Waste

 Don’t forget, you can also bring household waste to the event.
 This includes anything in your home that may be hazardous, including: paint, varnish, batteries, pool chemicals, automotive fluids, CFL light bulbs, and more.
 For further information on household hazardous waste, contact Lee County Solid Waste at 919-718-4622.
 For more information on the Pesticide Disposal Assistance Program contact North Carolina Cooperative Extension, Lee County Center at 919-775-5624.

-Zack Taylor is the Agriculture Agent – Field Crops and Livestock, for North Carolina Cooperative Extension in Lee County.
+Mitchell Williams is the Agriculture Agent – Field Crops and Livestock, for North Carolina Cooperative Extension in Lee County.